Who pays the most income tax?

 Individual taxpayers are taxed a percentage of their income, and that percentage depends on how much money they make in a year.

-Read more about taxes and get data right in your inbox by subscribing to our weekly newsletter.
+Read more about how much it costs the IRS to collect taxes, the role of the Treasury Department, and get data right in your inbox by subscribing to our weekly newsletter.